 - Dossier needs to be presented with all data in the best possible format.
 TGA website provides the dossier format and has designed the modules in which they would like to receive the application.
 Check out this format of the dossier for registration of Complementary Medicines with TGA Australia here.

-- If the application does not meet a specific technical requirement or does not adhere to an applicable guideline, a justification must be provided.
+- If the application does not meet a specific technical requirement or does not adhere to an applicable guideline, the sponsor needs to justify it.

-- Listed complementary medicines are included in the ARTG via an electronic application process that is designed to allow simple and fast access to the market for low-risk complementary medicines.
+- The sponsor can include the listed complementary medicines in the ARTG via an electronic application process designed to allow easy and quick access to the market for low-risk complementary medicines.

 - TGA may come back to them and ask queries if they feel they need more supporting documents on a particular topic.